bartkemps/tring/README.md

 - `static TritArray3 operator |(TritArray3 array, Func<Trit, Trit> operation)` - Applies a unary operation to each trit in the array.
 - `static TritArray3 operator |(TritArray3 array, Trit[] table)` - Applies a lookup table operation to each trit in the array.
 - `static LookupTritArray3Operator operator |(TritArray3 array, Func<Trit, Trit, Trit> operation)` - Creates a binary operation context for this array.
-- `static LookupTritArray3Operator operator |(TritArray3 array, TritLookupTable table)` - Creates a binary operation context for this array.
+- `static LookupTritArray3Operator operator |(TritArray3 array, BinaryTritOperator table)` - Creates a binary operation context for this array.
 - `static LookupTritArray3Operator operator |(TritArray3 array, Trit[,] table)` - Creates a binary operation context for this array.
 - `static TritArray3 operator <<(TritArray3 array, int shift)` - Performs a left bitwise shift on the trit array.
 - `static TritArray3 operator >>(TritArray3 array, int shift)` - Performs a right bitwise shift on the trit array.